plexswap/Plexswap-Docs/brand.md

 ![](<.gitbook/assets/Frame 4.png>)

-Once you've read all the above, download the PlexSwap and CAKE logos below.
+Once you've read all the above, download the PlexSwap and WAYA logos below.

 {% file src=".gitbook/assets/PlexSwap Logos.zip" %}
-Download the official PlexSwap and CAKE logos.
+Download the official PlexSwap and WAYA logos.
 {% endfile %}

 By downloading this file, you confirm that you will only use it to the extent permitted by the Terms detailed in this page.

 {% hint style="info" %}
-As of November 1st, the CAKE token logo will also be represented by the PlexSwap Rabbit icon.
+As of November 1st, the WAYA token logo will also be represented by the PlexSwap Rabbit icon.

-The previous CAKE icon, representing pancakes, has been depracated.
+The previous WAYA icon, representing plexswaps, has been depracated.
 {% endhint %}